All Episodes

 A conversation with a couple people last night.

-And then they're they're, by the way, they're solid, they're with us.
+And they're, by the way, they're solid.

-The story becomes known and start discussing it.
+This story becomes known and start discussing it.

-Well, why, why, why, why wouldn't Obama do anything?
+Well, why wouldn't Obama do anything?

-I said, Oh, you really want to know?
+I said, oh, you really want to know?

 Yeah.